 I obtained a B.A. in French Linguistics at the University of Hamburg with a thesis on "Focus in French cleft constructions: An analysis in terms of evolutionary game theory" supervised by Aria Adli.
 Later, I graduated in the M.Sc.
 Economics with a thesis "On the Determinants of Giving under Risk", supervised by Andreas Lange.
 I did my PhD at the Department of Economics, University of Hamburg, where I also worked as a research associate at the Chair of Public Economics and was a member of the interdisciplinary graduate group “Normative Assessment and Modelling of Collective Decisions” of the Departments of Philosophy and Economics.
 During my PhD studies, I spent eight months as a visiting PhD student at the Department of Economics at the University of California in Berkeley (2016) and I visited the FAIR centre in Bergen for two weeks in 2016 and one week in 2017.

 Freundt, Jana and Andreas Lange.
 2017.
 On the Determinants of Giving under Risk.
 2017.
 Journal of Economic Behavior and Organization 142, 24-31.

-Green assets on financial markets – Is there a price premium for socially responsible investments?, together with Andreas Lange, Andreas Nicklisch and Stefan Palan. (please contact me for a pdf)
+On the performance of green assets in financial markets - Evidence from a laboratory experiment, together with Andreas Lange, Andreas Nicklisch and Stefan Palan. (please contact me for a pdf)